-Salmon eggs incubate in nests called redds in gravel beds at depths of 12 to 18 inches under the surface of the bed until the alevins hatch in 40 to 50 days at a water temperature of 50 degrees Fahrenheit (°F) (10 degrees Celsius (°C)).
+Salmon eggs incubate in nests called redds in gravel beds at depths of 12 to 18 inches under the surface of the bed until the alevins hatch in 40 to 50 days at a water temperature of 50 degrees Fahrenheit (°F) (10 degrees celcius (°C)).
 Normal embryo development and emergence of the fry from the gravel require suitable water temperatures, high concentrations of dissolved oxygen (DO), sufficient intragravel flow to deliver oxygenated water and flush metabolic wastes from the egg pocket, and a minimal amount of fine sediments that would otherwise block their emergence.
-In the Sacramento River and its tributaries, the egg incubation period for spring-run Chinook salmon extends from August to March (Fisher 1994, Ward and McReynolds 2001), whereas the incubation period for fall-run Chinook salmon in the San Joaquin River Basin extends from late October through February.
-Late fall-run Chinook salmon eggs incubate through April to June.
+In the Sacramento River, the egg incubation period for spring-run Chinook salmon extends from August to March (Fisher 1994, Ward and McReynolds 2001), whereas the incubation period for fall-run salmon in the San Joaquin River basin extends from late October through February.

 This discussion focuses on factors that affect egg survival to the hatching stage and the factors that affect the ability of fry to emerge from the gravels.
-Gravel type, velocities, and specific spawning preferences of Chinook salmon are described in Section 3.5, Spawning.
+Gravel type, velocities, and specific spawning preferences of Chinook salmon are described in Section 3.5 Spawning.